capy-ui/capy/README.md

 ### Web

 ✅ WebAssembly

-- ✅ Working and can be cross-compile from all platforms supported by Zig
-- 🧪 Experimental
-- 🏃 Planned

 Note: As there's no "official" GUI library for Linux, GTK 4 has been chosen as it is the one that works and can be configured on the most distros.
 It's also the reason Libadwaita won't